HNXJ/DynaSim_DyL/README.md

 Draft for DynaSim model implementations

-TODO: RL, EL, IO for DynaSim
+TODO: RL, EL, IO for DynaSim, on DS file